ppareit/graphviz-dot-mode/README.md

 `M-;` (`comment-dwim`)
 This command will perform the comment command you want (Do What I Mean).
-If the region is active and âtransient-mark-modeâ is on, it will comment the region, unless it only consists of comments, in which case it will un-comment the region.
+If the region is active and `transient-mark-mode` is on, it will comment the region, unless it only consists of comments, in which case it will un-comment the region.
 Else, if the current line is empty, it will insert a blank comment line, otherwise it will append a comment to